-As part of my current commissioning lead role on the Pop Networks Podcast Team at BBC Sounds (2020-2022) I worked on the development and commissioning of new podcast titles and talent, and work on an ongoing basis with existing podcast teams: giving editorial feedback, working to maximise audience reach and engagement through social media, marketing and press, and working alongside network teams to help promote podcasts within the BBC as well as outside.
+As part of my commissioning lead role on the Pop Networks Podcast Team at BBC Sounds (2020-2022) I worked on the development and commissioning of new podcast titles and talent, and worked on an ongoing basis with existing podcast teams: giving editorial feedback, working to maximise audience reach and engagement through social media, marketing and press, and working alongside network teams to help promote podcasts within the BBC as well as outside.

 Since 2016 I’ve hosted and produced Lecker, one of the most highly acclaimed UK food podcasts.
 It won Podcast of the Year at the 2019 Fortnum & Mason Food & Drinks Awards and the most recent series Kitchens had reviews in the Financial Times, the Guardian and the New Statesman among others.

 I’m interested in audio work that doesn’t necessarily fit into traditional radio or podcast forms.
 I’m a returning contributor at Hearsay Audio Arts Festival in Ireland and have undertaken two residencies to work on audio installations for the festival.
 In 2019 I made Table For One which was described as “fresh, brilliantly executed and inspiring”.

 Hear The Paternoster, the sound art piece I developed and co-produced about the historic lift in Sheffield’s Arts Tower, was included in the 2019 Our Fave Places exhibition 100 Views of the Arts Tower and was played on the Glasgow-based pop-up station Radiophrenia.